 SharePoint password expiration: that alone is often enough to make chills run down the back of a typical IT administrator.
-Regardless of the environment, SharePoint remains a popular choice for many organizations.
-Reasons vary, of course, but the fact remains that SharePoint shows up just about everywhere, even today.
-That’s not to say that everything with SharePoint is perfect: simply do a Google Search for “SharePoint Sucks” and you’re likely to see nearly 600,000 results.
+Regardless of the environment, the SharePoint platform remains a popular choice for many organizations.
+Reasons vary, of course, but the fact remains that the SharePoint platform shows up just about everywhere, even today.
+That’s not to say that everything with the SharePoint platform is perfect: simply do a Google Search for “SharePoint Sucks” and you’re likely to see nearly 600,000 results.
 One of the biggest issues from both technical and User Experience (UX) standpoints is the way in which SharePoint password expiration is handled.
 In fact, this is a prime example of why User Interface (UI) is such an important consideration for modern IT solutions.

 Why SharePoint Password Expiration Matters

 After all, that’s the question, isn’t it?
 It has a relatively simply answer, too: SharePoint password expiration matters because UX is extremely important in modern IT.
 It’s not just marketing and web design that benefit from a strong UX.
 When the user has a beneficial experience, it helps to build trust, loyalty, and continued use.
 This can translate to business, productivity, or even something as simple and powerful as a friendly referral.

 SharePoint password expiration is a prime example of UX gone wrong.
 You would be forgiven for thinking that something as popular as SharePoint has such an obvious flaw that persists into the current versions, but that happens to be the case.
 SharePoint password expiration is a nightmare for end-users, plain and simple – and it all has to do with the way in which SharePoint handles authentication.